KhaireyaAlhayki/NE352_project/README.md

 1. Ensure you have Python 3 installed (https://www.python.org/downloads/).
 2. Clone this project or download the provided client and server scripts.
 3. Use any editor to write and run the scripts like Visual Studio Code.
-4. Open a terminal (like powershell) in the project directory to test the client and server scripts.
+4. Open a terminal (such as powershell or any other terminal) in the project directory to test the client and server scripts.
 5. Most of the libraries used are pre-installed libraries, however additional libraries were installed like: requests.
     All you need to do is write the following commands in your terminal pip install requests